Isosystolic inequalities for optical hypersurfaces: Results in the geometry of numbers

-{\bf Abstract description of the algorithm.} Given a set $X$, a subset $Y \subset X$ and a function $f: X \rightarrow \R$, we are asked to determine the smallest value of $f(x)$ subject to the condition $x \in Y$.
+Given a set $X$, a subset $Y \subset X$ and a function $f: X \rightarrow \R$, we are asked to determine the smallest value of $f(x)$ subject to the condition $x \in Y$.
 Evidently, establishing whether this smallest value exists and the set of points where it is attained is part of the problem.
 We also count with a subset $Z \subset Y$ where the problem

-has been completely solved---in the sense that we know that the minimum $\mu_Z$ exits and we have completely determined the set of $M_Z \subset Z$ where it is attained---and we search for a technique to show that the original problem reduces to this one.
+has been completely solved---in the sense that we know that the minimum $\mu_Z$ exists and we have completely determined the set of $M_Z \subset Z$ where it is attained---and we search for a technique to show that the original problem reduces to this one.

 In our concrete application $X$ is the space $\mathcal{K}_0(\R^2)$ of convex bodies in the plane containing the origin as an interior point, $f$ is the area functional, $Y$ is the set of unavoidable convex polygons, and $Z \subset Y$ is the set of integer polygons that are unavoidable and convex.